 So how do companies design a wearable as irreplaceable as the mobile phone?

 We’ve been working in the field of organic electronics for over a decade and have witnessed how all types of displays have benefitted from plastic substrates.
 Organic thin film transistors (OTFTs) arrays solve major design restrictions for wearables – not only can these types of displays reduce space in the device, due to their thinness, but they also conform to the required curves of our bodies, eliminating the angular, obtrusive outer shell.

 OTFT performance has advanced rapidly over the past few years, notably in terms of mobility.
-The level of mobility has now risen in several orders of magnitude to the point where these OTFTs can now drive OLED displays.
+The level of mobility has now risen in several orders of magnitude to the point where these OTFTs can now drive OLCD and OLED displays.
 But it’s no longer just about front-of-screen performance; flexibility and robustness are just as crucial to consumers.

 The innate flexibility of organic-based materials used in OTFT production means the overall product will be more flexible.
 The very omission of glass in these types of displays also ensures a more rugged device, with a shatterproof display.